DisnakeDev/disnake/docs/discord.rst

 7. Now the resulting URL can be used to add your bot to a server.
 Copy and paste the URL into your browser, choose a server to invite the bot to, and click "Authorize".

+If you want to generate this URL dynamically at run-time inside your bot and using the :class:`disnake.Permissions` interface, you can use :func:`disnake.utils.oauth_url`.

 Invite your Bot through its profile
 +++++++++++++++++++++++++++++++++++